michaelw123/gym-scala-client/README.md

 # gym-scala-client
-a scala client for openai gym
+A scala client for openai gym that allows Scala community to have an access to openai gym through http